 The alternative of not proceeding with the Scott Base Redevelopment was considered at the initiation of the project in the Indicative Business Case (Section 1.6).
 The alternative was discounted because it would result in the closure of Scott Base as critical infrastructure is at the end of its life and Antarctica New Zealand is facing increasing challenges to maintain a safe and resilient station.
 Under a "do not proceed" scenario, Scott Base would become unmaintainable, unsafe and opportunities to improve environmental and health and safety performance would not be realised.
-New Zealand would become unable to support its science and environmental protection programmes.
+This would result in Scott Base becoming unusable and requiring decommissioning.
+New Zealand would then become unable to support its science and environmental protection programmes.